 The simplified UI provides the efficiency and speed sales personnel need to do their work.

-The desktop UI provides additional page real estate required for setup tasks and for advanced sales manager and administrator functions, including approvals and notifications.
+The desktop UI provides additional page real estate required for setup and administration tasks.

 The mobile UI is optimized for managing sales information on multiple mobile devices.
 You can use it to manage appointments, leads, accounts, contacts, and opportunities.
 It includes:

 Location integration, so you can see where customers are located.

 Integration with a calendar, e-mail, and a camera.
 You can automatically log e-mails and other interactions with customers, and add pictures of contacts to their profiles.